ivmaykov/bip39sum/README.md

 # Bip39sum - human-friendly file checksum tool
 Bip39sum is a human-friendly tool for calculating file checksums.
-It uses the SHA256 cryptographic hash function and Bitcoin's BIP39 mnemonic algorithm to output human-friendly checksums of files.
-Such checksums are much easier to verify by hand than the output of `sha256sum`, which is a hex-encoded 64-character hex string.
+It uses the SHA256 cryptographic hash function represented as a Bitcoin BIP39 mnemonic to output human-friendly checksums of files.
+Such checksums are much easier to verify by hand than the output of `sha256sum` - 24 distinctive words vs. 64 hexadecimal characters.
 Bip39sum also outputs the sha256 sums so the checksum computed by the tool can be compared to the output of `sha256sum` if desired.

 Currently the tool is only available in source code form and has to be compiled by users.
-It is written in [Rust](https://www.rust-lang.org/) and depends on the [bip39](https://crates.io/crates/bip39), [hex](https://crates.io/crates/hex), and [sha2](https://crates.io/crates/sha2) crates.
+It is written in [Rust](https://www.rust-lang.org/) and depends on the [bip39](https://crates.io/crates/bip39) and [sha2](https://crates.io/crates/sha2) crates.

 ## Building the code
 Requirements: git, rust.